thesammy58/Randomized-Loading-Screens/README.md

 -Check for a Tiny UI Fix installation (more on this below)

--Save each action to a log file to help with troubleshooting if something doesn't work for you
+-Save each action to a log file to help with troubleshooting if something doesn't work for you.
+The log resets after exceeding 256kb.

 # Tiny UI Fix stuff